gzmask/aicraft/README.md

 =========== To-Do:  ==============

-	make player view first personal, and narrow the field of view to be about the same as what AI sees using fogs can anyone explain to me the rough idea of how to combine character animations of walking and headbobing ? chandlerp: gzmask: if you have the two morph targets setup you can animate them separately: material.morphTargetInfluences[0] = .5 // walking chandlerp: material.morphTargetInfluences[1] = .2 // head bobbing chandlerp: animate the influence values between 0 and 1 at whatever pace fits reduce network load for area where player and ai can not see sighting onScanned event can make use of rayCastTest only client side
+	make player view first personal, and narrow the field of view to be about the same as what AI sees using fogs use pointer lock API for FPS control and prevent user from copy/paste implement code emitter
+	can anyone explain to me the rough idea of how to combine character animations of walking and headbobing ? chandlerp: gzmask: if you have the two morph targets setup you can animate them separately: material.morphTargetInfluences[0] = .5 // walking chandlerp: material.morphTargetInfluences[1] = .2 // head bobbing chandlerp: animate the influence values between 0 and 1 at whatever pace fits reduce network load for area where player and ai can not see sighting onScanned event can make use of rayCastTest only client side